 - Did you clearly explain why this change is necessary?
 End-Users hate change but providing context can make or break an implementation.

-- Did you possibly make the tool too complicated to use so that you can obtain specific metrics out of it?
+- Did you possibly make the tool too complicated to use so that you could obtain specific metrics from it?
 End-Users will use the most straightforward route possible.
 If you go too far in complexity – most users will abandon it.